Why Sleep Matters

 Memory management to solidify and capture new memories, to connect new and old memories for learning and problem solving.

-Cognition protection by flushing the metabolic waste from our brains and reducing brain inflammation!
+Cognition protection by flushing the metabolic waste from our brains and reducing brain inflammation - dementia risk reduction!

 Immune system maintenance and restoration to protect against infection, cancers, and chronic conditions.

-Metabolism regulation and protection for health - think blood sugar, insulin, fat burning and blood pressure management plus all the interconnected systems influenced by metabolism!
+Metabolism regulation and protection for health - think blood sugar, insulin, fat burning and blood pressure management plus all the body systems influenced by metabolism!

 Risk Factors of Poor Sleep - A Few Examples

 Poor sleep has both short term and cumulative long term impacts.
 Some are obvious.
-Others, like the long term impacts of chronic sleep deprivation, are stealthy, less obvious than the immediate tired feelings we have all experienced.
-It may be decades before the cumulative effects associated with aging and chronic disease are noticed.
+Others, chronic sleep deprivation, are stealthy, less obvious than the immediate tired feelings we have all experienced.
+These impacts build up over decades before the effects on aging and the health conditions associated with aging are noticed.

 Examples of dysregulated processes due to poor sleep include: